CiscoDevNet/intersight-powershell/docs/Initialize-IntersightChangelogItem.md

 ```

 ### -Value
-The value of the API contract changelog item.
+The value associated with the API contract changelog item.

 ```yaml
 Type: string